jruwaard/aph_ema_handbook/docs/study-design.md

 exist, which are implemented in readily available tools.
 In R, one of those tools is package 'pwr'.

-For example, to use 'pwr' to calculate the power of a t.test to detect a moderate effect size (d = 0.5), with n = 30 per group, and a (two-sided) significance level alpha of .05, type:
+For example, to use `pwr` to calculate the power of a t.test to detect a moderate effect size (d = 0.5), with n = 30 per group, and a (two-sided) significance level alpha of .05, type: